 3. Use their core computing and problem solving knowledge

-An ability to apply knowledge of computing and mathematics appropriate to the discipline.
+a) An ability to apply knowledge of computing and mathematics appropriate to the program's student outcomes and to the discipline.

 |Our B.S. in Computer Science is accredited by |